dtch1997/single-edit-correcting-code/README.md

 This process can be repeated until no forbidden words remain in the sequence.

 The decoding proceeds in reverse: We read in blocks of `(ind_w, pos, 3)` from the tail of the sequence, recover the original **w** and insert it at the appropriate location.

+### Computing index of a forbidden word

+The naive method of enumerating all possible forbidden words is an `O(4^k)` operation which is unacceptably long for all reasonable values of **k**.
+We use an index built on the [combinatorial number system](https://en.wikipedia.org/wiki/Combinatorial_number_system) to compute indices in `O(k^2)` time given `O(k^3)` precomputation time.
+This is a good choice because there are exponentially many possible forbidden words but only a few of them will ever be encountered in a typical message.

 ## Contact